 On November 3, 2009 Ohio voters passed the Ohio casino ballot issue.
 This issue allowed for the opening of four (4) casinos one each in Cleveland, Toledo, Columbus and Cincinnati.
-As of March 4, 2013 all four (4) casinos were open for business and generating Gross Casino Tax Revenues (GCR).
 Thirty-three percent (33%) of the gross casino revenue will be collected as a tax.
 School districts will receive 34% of the 33% GCR that will be paid into a student fund at the state level.
 These funds will be distributed to school districts on the 31st of January and August each year which began for the first time on January 31, 2013.